2000 Toyota Avalon Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2000 Toyota Avalon
+A guide to repairs, service, and maintenance costs for your 2000 Toyota Avalon

 On higher mileage vehicles, an engine misfire may develop and/or the Check Engine Light may illuminate due to a failed ignition coil.
 It is not uncommon to replace all the coils when the first one fails in order to prevent return trips to the repair shop.

 The Check Engine Light may illuminate because a component of the oxygen sensor stops working.
 As a result the engine computer is unable to determine the proper ratio of air to fuel for the engine.
 Replacing the failed oxygen sensor should correct this concern.

 2000 Toyota Avalon QuestionsMy Toyota Avalon run fine when cold then bogs and wants to stall when warm why?
 (1 answer)

 2000 Toyota Avalon RecallsToyota Recalls 2000–2004 Avalons Due to Cracking Steering Lock Bar

 Toyota is recalling 2000–2004 Avalon models due to improper casting of the steering lock bar, which may cause the bar to crack or even break.
 If the bar breaks, the steering wheel will lock, causing the driver to lose control of the vehicle, increasing the risk of a crash.
 Dealers will replace the steering lock device free of charge.